janschultecom/20181025-strongly-typed-martini/README.md

 To not waste time on installation problems, we kindly ask you to [**follow the installation instructions.**](#installation-instructions)

 # Installation instructions
 If you **are not** familiar with haskell, the easiest and recommended way to get started is using docker.
-We have prepared a liquid haskell docker image that comes with batteries included so you don't have to worry about installing anything!
-Please proceed to [install docker](#1.-install-docker).
+We have prepared a liquid haskell docker image that comes with batteries included so you don't have to worry about anything!
+Please proceed to [use docker image](#use-docker-image).

-If you **are** familiar with haskell, you can proceed to the [alternative installation section](#alternative-installation) to install liquid haskell locally.
+If you **are** familiar with haskell, you can proceed to [install liquid haskell locally](#install-liquid-haskell-locally).

+## Use docker image

-## 1. Install docker
+### 1. Install docker
-Follow the instructions here: https://www.docker.com/get-started
+If you **are not** using docker yet, install docker following the instructions here: https://www.docker.com/get-started.

-## 2. Clone the workshop repository
+### 2. Clone the workshop repository
 If you **are** familiar with git you can just clone the repository:

 ```bash